 Her husband likes to wear makeup and she finds it unacceptable

 “When we returned from dinner I noticed that there was some cotton with foundation lying on the washroom table top.
 The waste bin had a foundation sachet and a face pack sachet.
 I had no trouble guessing that Jigar would have used these.
 I knew for the wedding he had used some defining makeup, as he came straight from the salon.
-But this was after the wedding ceremonies,” Nandana began her story.
+But this was after the wedding ceremonies and I realised that this was regular that my husband wears makeup,” Nandana began her story.

 Related reading: Crazy thoughts a girl has just after her wedding